Teamloyalapp/iOS-IOTA-Bindings/README.md

 ```
 brew install cmake openssl@1.1
 ```
-IOTA Wallet Library source code for successful build is required.
+The IOTA Wallet Library source code for successful build is required.
 You can put it in a separate folder.
-Check the latest version from github:
+Clone the latest version from github:
 ```
 git clone https://github.com/iotaledger/wallet.rs.git
 ```

 ## Compile native part of the library
-Open `Cargo.toml` file in the root of the project and replace iota-wallet path under dependencies section to your own path where [IOTA Wallet Library](https://github.com/iotaledger/wallet.rs/) source code is.
+Open the `Cargo.toml` file in the root of the project and replace iota-wallet path under dependencies section to your own path where the [IOTA Wallet Library](https://github.com/iotaledger/wallet.rs/) source code is.

-Build project using `make_universal_framework.sh` script.
+Build the project using `make_universal_framework.sh` script.

 ## Compile swift part of the library
-Copy IOTAWalletInternal.xframework from ./target/universal folder to ./xcode/IotaWallet folder
+Copy IOTAWalletInternal.xframework from the ./target/universal folder to ./xcode/IotaWallet
 Open Xcode project under Xcode folder and build the project.
 Use compiled library in your own project.